-I wish you well in your educational experience in the College and look forward to hearing your stories as you engage in your journey to becoming a member of the nursing profession.
-As a proud registered nurse of 43 years, I am excited to walk beside you with you during this exciting journey.
+On behalf of the faculty and staff of the College of Nursing, I wish you well as you embark on your nursing education with us.
+I look forward to hearing your trials and tribulations, as you engage in your journey to becoming a member of the nursing profession.
+I am excited to walk beside you during this exciting journey.